svgeesus/EuroMPE/experiments.md

     needs 3V3 circuit, 74AHCT14 is 4.5 to 5.5V, check transistor bias resistor values.
 - ISO7240CDWR optical SPI isolator on SOIC-16 breakout board
 - I2C master/slave communication between Teensy LC and Teensy 3.6
+- LCD menu system with LC/3.2
 - test DipTrace.
     quick schematic for vref
     and for pitch dac
-    try and offsets module (through-hole, existing components) with pcb put vref on daughter board with kelvin so can have that option. pcb to osh park
+    try andoffsets module (through-hole, existing components) with pcb. put vref on daughter board with kelvin so can have that option. pcb to osh park
 - slew rate limiter test
+    - prototype one-channel perf dac board on breadboard, measure.
 - AD22103KTZ temp sensor to Teensy ADC